blessontomjoseph/Sentence_Classification/README.md

 - #### Optimization: ![stuff](rd_files/frame1.jpg)
     - the scoring used is f1 score
-    - the hyperparams are optimized on optuna with the objective of maximizing the mean of best f1_score
+    - the hyperparams are optimized on optuna with the objective of maximizing the mean of best f1_score over all of the folds.

 - suff optimized and selected:
-    - model
+    - model architecture
     - learning rate
     - traing batch size
     - validation batch size
     - dropout probability

 - #### Training
-    - the entire data is trained on the best found parametersand the model is saved on the model directory.
+    - the entire data is trained on the best found parametersand the best model state is saved on the model directory.